-22% of EMG's 2010 sales were to floorcare and specialty motor markets, where it has the leading share, through its sales of air-moving electric motors to most of the world's major floorcare OEMs, including vertically integrated OEMs that produce some of their own motors.
+Floorcare and specialty motor markets represented 18% of EMG's 2011 net sales, where it sells air-moving electric motors to many of the world's major floorcare OEMs, including vertically integrated OEMs that produce some of their own motors.
 EMG produces motor-blowers for a full range of floorcare products, ranging from hand-held, canister and upright vacuums to central vacuums for residential use.
 High-performance vacuum motors also are marketed for commercial and industrial applications.